kanisterio/kanister/docs/architecture.rst

 a variety of backup storage targets, including object stores, which allows users to choose the storage provider that better addresses their needs.
 In Kopia, these storage locations are called repositories.
-It is a lock-free system that allows concurrent multi-client operations including garbage collection.
+It is a lock-free system that allows concurrent multi-client operations, including garbage collection.
 To explore other features of Kopia, see its `documentation <https://kopia.io/docs/features/>`_

 Kopia Repository Server
 -----------------------

-A Kopia Repository Server allows Kopia clients proxy access to the backend storage location through it.
+A Kopia Repository Server allows Kopia clients to proxy access to the backend storage location through it.
 At any time, a repository server can only connect to a single repository.
-Due to this a separate instance of the server will be used for each repository.
+Due to this limitation, a separate instance of the server will be used for each repository.

-In Kanister, the server will comprise a Kubernetes Pod, Service.
-The pod runs the Kopia repository server process that will be used by Kopia clients to perform backup and restore.
+In Kanister, the server will comprise of a Kubernetes pod and service.
+The pod runs the Kopia repository server process that will be used by Kopia clients to perform backup and restore operations.
 Kopia clients would only need a username/password and service name to connect to server without the need to know the backend storage location.
-This provides enhanced security since only authorized users will be allowed to access the Kopia repository server.
+This approach provides enhanced security since only authorized users will be allowed to access the Kopia repository server.
 These authorized users need to be added to the server before starting the server.